magicknot/PADI-DSTM/README.md

 PADI-DSTM
 =========

 The goal of this project is to design and implement PADI-DSTM, a distributed system to manage data objects that reside in memory and can be shared by transactional programs that execute in different machines.
-This will be a simplified version of a Distributed Software Trans- actional Memory System
+This will be a simplified version of a Distributed Software Transactional Memory System

 [Important dates for the project](https://fenix.tecnico.ulisboa.pt/disciplinas/padi7645/2013-2014/2-semestre/project/important-dates-for-the-project)
 -------------------------------